The Macon Water Authority

 * Open the outside faucet to make sure it drains after the valve feeding this outdoor line has been cut off.

-* Should a pipe burst due to freezing or under any other circumstances, always know how to shut off your main water line servicing your home or building.
+* Should a pipe burst due to freezing or under any other circumstances, know how to shut off your main water line servicing your home or building.

 - Address